-In 1988 Choi became the first chairman of the Korean Anti-Pollution Movement (KAPMA).
-Since South Korea is highly dependent upon nuclear power, he resolved to inform the Korean public about the problems with nuclear waste disposal.
+In 1988, Choi became the first chairman of the Korean Anti-Pollution Movement (KAPMA).
+Because South Korea is highly dependent upon nuclear power, he resolved to inform the Korean public about the problems with nuclear waste disposal.
 He was put under house arrest for these activities, but anti-nuclear sentiment grew.
 Thousands of people participated in rallies and signed petitions protesting the construction of new nuclear plants.
-In 1990 a demonstration of 20,000 people stopped a nuclear waste facility plan for Anmyon Island.
+In 1990, a demonstration of 20,000 people stopped a nuclear waste facility plan for Anmyon Island.

-In September 2013, Choi was sentenced to a one-year term for his work to oppose the Four Rivers project, a massive development proposal championed by the government.
+In September 2013, Choi was sentenced to a one-year term in prison for his work opposing the Four Rivers project, a massive development proposal championed by the government.
 He was released in early 2014, and is now directing his environmental leadership to reach the broader Asia Pacific region.